The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Introduction

 \item[i)] $X\hat\beta = X\tilde\beta$ (see Lemma~\ref{lem:fitted-values} in the appendix).

 \item[ii)] Since $(\hat\beta + \tilde\beta)/2 \in \Spen(y)$ also, $\|(\hat\beta + \tilde\beta)/2\| = \|\hat\beta\| = \|\tilde\beta\| = (\|\hat\beta\| + \|\tilde\beta\|)/2$ follows.

 \end{itemize}

 Geometrically, such a norm $\|.\|$ possesses a unit ball $\{x \in \R^p : \|x\| = 1\}$ with no edges.
 Subsequently, the problem of uniqueness is only relevant when the unit ball of the norm under consideration contains an edge.
 More concretely, we restrict our attention to norms for which the unit ball $B = \{x \in \R^p : \|x\| \leq 1\}$ is given by a polytope.
-Note that this is the case for the $l_1$-norm, the $l_\infty$-norm, and the SLOPE norm.
-Our results also cover methods with a mixed $l_1$,$l_\infty$-norm penalty term \citep{NegahbanWainwright08,BachEtAl12}.
+Note that this is the case for the $\ell_1$-norm, the $\ell_\infty$-norm, and the sorted-$\ell_1$-norm.
+Our results also cover the fused LASSO \citep{TibshiraniEtAl05}, the Pairwise Absolute Clustering and Sparsity (PACS) procedure \citep{SharmaEtAl13}, the clustered LASSO \citep{She10}, or methods with a mixed $\ell_1$,$\ell_\infty$-norm penalty term \citep{NegahbanWainwright08,BachEtAl12}.

-\subsection{Sparsity and clustering: accessible models and sign estimation}
+\subsection{Sparsity and clustering: accessible patterns and sign estimation}

-As mentioned above, the LASSO estimator is a sparse method that generally sets components equal to zero with positive probability, entailing that the estimator also performs so-called model selection.
+As mentioned above, the LASSO estimator is a sparse method that generally sets components equal to zero with positive probability, entailing that the estimator also performs so-called model or variable selection.
 In fact, when $p > n$ and the solution is unique, $\betaLASSO$ contains at least $p - n$ zero components.
-Instigated by this sparsity property, an abundant literature has arisen to deal with the recovery of the location of the non-null components of $\beta$, or, more specifically, the recovery of the sign vector of $\beta$ \citep{Zou06,ZhaoYu06,Wainwright09}.
+Instigated by this property, an abundant literature has arisen to deal with the recovery of the location of the non-null components of $\beta$, or, more specifically, the recovery of the sign vector of $\beta$ \citep{Zou06,ZhaoYu06,Wainwright09}.